yurtsiv/rfid-scan-tracker/README.md

 The admin panel allows you to add/remove people, cards, terminals as well as generate reports.

+For demonstration purposes there's some dummy data already.

 In order to start the actual server run